gobuffalo/docs/templates/docs/helpers.md

 <%= title("Builtin Helpers") %>

 Listed below are a few of the helpers that ship with Plush.
-Please see the Plush [documentation](https://github.com/gobuffalo/plush) for more information on it's helpers.
+Please see the Plush [documentation](https://github.com/gobuffalo/plush) for more information on its helpers.

 * `json` - converts the interface to a JSON object
 * `jsEscape` - escapes the interface to be JavaScript safe